-All subsequent couples counselling sessions are 60 or 75 minutes long.
-We usually meet weekly.
+All subsequent couples counselling sessions are 75 minutes long.
+I see you both together and we usually meet weekly for the next 6 sessions.
 As with any important endeavour, commitment and persistence are the keys to success.
-As progress builds we can increase the interval between sessions to every 2, 3 or 4 weeks.
+As progress builds, we can increase the interval between sessions to every 2, 3 and 4 weeks.

 - Follow-up Couples Therapy Sessions.

-If you think you could benefit from couples therapy, please book your free 15- minute phone consultation or… for more information call 416 489-5053.
+If you think you could benefit from couples therapy, please book your free 15-minute phone consultation.

-New Insights Counselling offers couples therapists/marriage counsellors, as well as a teen and family therapists with counselling services in midtown Toronto at Yonge and Eglinton serving North York, Etobicoke, East York, Scarborough and in Newmarket serving Aurora, Bradford, Holland Landing, King City, Schomberg, Stoufville, Richmond Hill, Markham and Uxbridge Ontario.
+New Insights Counselling is located in midtown Toronto at Yonge and Eglinton serving North York, Etobicoke, East York, Scarborough and online throughout Ontario.